interro-egg/hangman-rc/README.md

 ./GS word_file [-p GSport] [-v]
 ```

 - `word_file` - the name of the file containing a set of words that the GS can select from when a new game is started.
-Each line of the file should contain a word and a class to which the word belongs, separated by a single space.
+Each line of the file should contain a word and the name of a file inside the `hints` directory which relates to the class to which the word belongs to, separated by a single space.
 There's an example already in the root directory.
 - `GSport` - the port where the game server is going to accept requests (UDP & TCP).
 Default value is 58043.
 - If the `-v` option is set, the program operates in verbose mode, outputing a short description of the requests received and the IP and port originating those requests.